aressler38/LocalResourceService/README.md

 This gives the user the ability to dynamically change loaded resources that would have otherwise been static.

+The goal of this library is to help you better manage resources that use URIs.

 ## Examples

 ### load a resource